Licza/group1_midterm/README.md

 This is the project repository for Group 1's midterm project for DATA 550 Spring 2026 analyzing the COVID dataset

 ### Instructions
 To render the entire report,  clone the repository in your desired directory and enter "make report_from_image" into the terminal.
+The report will be located in "final_report" as "combined_report.html".

 The "data" directory in the project repository will be mounted to the docker directory which includes the covid_sub.csv file by default.
 To create the report with a different data set, replace this data set